Items Needed

 - Have each scout sign the contract to show their commitment to the group agreements.
 Refer back to the contract as needed to reinforce positive behavior and accountability.

-Sample Group Agreement
+Sample Group Agreements

 In our troop, we have two options for how we treat each other:

-We can be FRIENDS
+We can be FRIENDS.
+This means:

 - We hang out together.